matt-bentley/AspNetCore.Cqrs/README.md

 # AspNetCore.Cqrs

 **ASP.NET Core** API setup using Command Query Responsibility Segregation (CQRS).
 The solution follows the 'Different Read/Write Models, Single Database' approach described here: https://medium.com/better-programming/choosing-a-cqrs-architecture-that-works-for-you-02619555b0a0

+**MediatR** is used to implement Command, Query and Domain Event handling in the project.

 - **Write Side**: Entity Framework Core is used for Commands
 - **Read Side**: Dapper is used for Queries